FUND PROFILE

 In the initial weeks following the Eaton Fire, PCF spent countless hours learning from community foundations across the country that had also experienced catastrophic disasters, including the Hawaii Community Foundation (Lahaina Fire), North Valley Community Foundation (the Camp Fire in Paradise), and the Community Foundation of Boulder County (the Marshall Fire).
 All recommended that PCF reserve significant resources to extend beyond the initial crisis and to focus on long-term recovery.

-ABBF’s founding board has five members: Scott Christopher, Tony Gronroos, Robin Hughes, Greta Mandell, and Mark Mariscal.
-Tony, Robin, Greta, and Mark are longtime Altadena leaders and residents, and all lost their homes to the Eaton Fire.
+ABBF’s founding board has four members: Scott Christopher, Tony Gronroos, Robin Hughes, and Mark Mariscal.
+Tony, Robin, and Mark are longtime Altadena leaders and residents, and all lost their homes to the Eaton Fire.
 Learn More.

-The ABBF board is supported by two staff members: Jennifer DeVoll, who served as PCF’s President/CEO for 22 years; and Senior Program Director Candice Kim, who has served as a community organizer and nonprofit administrator and brings important experience in getting resources to historically underfunded frontline community organizations.
+The ABBF board is supported by two staff members: Jennifer DeVoll, who served as PCF’s President/CEO for 22 years; and Project Director Candice Kim, who has served as a community organizer and nonprofit administrator and brings important experience in getting resources to historically underfunded frontline community organizations.

-Yes, ABBF has made a few grants, most notably a $4.55 million grant to San Gabriel Valley Habitat for Humanity to support the rebuilding of 22 homes in West Altadena owned by longtime, lower-income residents.
-Read more.
+Yes, ABBF has made two significant grants as of March 2026: a $4.55 million grant to San Gabriel Valley Habitat for Humanity to support the rebuilding of 22 homes in West Altadena owned by longtime, lower-income residents; and Beacon Housing’s project to re-establish 14 units of affordable housing for very low-income renters.
+ABBF has also supported The Foothill Catalog Foundation in its efforts to streamline and reduce the cost of the pre-construction phase.

 ABBF also provided capacity-building funding for local nonprofit Day One and the Eaton Fire Collaborative in their formation of a Long-Term Recovery Group to address the ongoing needs of Altadena families and individuals affected by the Eaton Fire.